Table of contents

 That is in accordance with the research results of evolutionary biologists.
 Gossip can be a means to spread valuable information within a collective.
 One can get an idea about the social bargains and the general code of behavior within the group, so she has a chance to modify what is deemed as social unacceptable.

 If she’s involved in gossip, it is a statement about her standing in the group.
 And if she participates, she will signal her commitment to this group.

 1 and in seldom cases also be neutral; however, neutral chit-chat is not gossip by definition – workplace gossip is behavior evaluation of a co-worker not present at the moment.

 Self-serving (malicious) gossip

 Think about your workplace for a second.
-There is surely that one colleague be known for her astounding up-to-dateness on information about personal affairs of her co-workers and a strong tendency to gossip, generating a kind of uneasiness in her more conscious peers as soon as she opens her mouth.
+There is surely that one colleague be known for her astounding up-to-dateness on information as to personal affairs of her co-workers and a strong tendency to gossip, generating a kind of unease in her more conscious peers as soon as she opens her mouth.

 This sort of talk serves no purpose whatsoever.
 Pathetic chit-chat about co-workers is not just negative, but genuinely negative gossip.